Whistler House Redesign

 Current Whistler house Website

-I went with an Art Deco-inspired yet historical feel to create a rich and immersive look.
+I went with an Art deco-style which created a historical, rich and immersive look.
 I chose deep navy, teal, burgundy, and dark green for a classic, museum-like vibe, with gold patterns adding a touch of luxury.
 The serif typography reinforces a timeless feel, while vintage imagery and textures like ornate frames and draped fabrics bring depth.
 I designed this to feel bold, refined, and engaging, making it perfect for a museum or gallery experience.

 Visitors to the Whistler House need a website that allows them to easily navigate and discover new artists, explore past exhibitions, and conveniently access essential information like hours and location.
 Additionally, they want a seamless way to donate and support the museum.
 The redesigned experience should make engaging with the Whistler House effortless and enjoyable.